dmayerdesign/funk/README.md

   it's TypeScript's amazing feature set that makes it a winner for enterprise-level full- stack development.
-- **Serverless:** By integrating with Google Cloud Firestore and Cloud Functions, Funk lets you build and deploy an app with minimal configuration and minimal cost.
+- **Serverless:** By integrating with Google Cloud Firestore and Cloud Functions, Funk lets me build and deploy an app with minimal configuration and minimal cost.

 ## Philosophy